 Pudla is also called Cheela, Puda or Pooda, and there are versions from many parts of India.
 They are a fairly relaxed form of Dosa.

-You might also like to try Pudla with Green Coriander, Chickpea Flour Pudla, or Chickpea Flour “Cakes” with Tomato Salsa.
+You might also like to try Crespeou (Eggfree), Chickpea Flour Socca, Farinata and Pudla, Pudla with Green Coriander, Chickpea Flour Pudla, or Chickpea Flour “Cakes” with Tomato Salsa.

 All Pudla recipes are here.
 And browse our Indian Recipes.
 Be inspired by our Early Spring recipes.